 The positive outcome for Ms Chai, who married Khoo Kay Peng in 1970 and has five children with him, has been seen as a victory for home-makers, confirming that the courts will not discriminate between men and women, or between the home-maker and the breadwinner.

 Ms Chai explained to the Court that their marriage of 42 years was a partnership to which they both made significant contributions:

 “I looked at marriage in the traditional way.
 He is the breadwinner and I stayed at home and looked after the children.
 It was a daunting task.”

 Their ‘titanic’ divorce case spanned hemispheres and gave way to one of the most high profile jurisdiction battles in family law.
-Dr Peng had argued that Malaysia was the appropriate jurisdiction for the Malaysian nationals while Ms Chai contended that proceedings should take place in England, given that they had made Berkhamsted, Hertfordshire their home, long before separating.
+Dr Khoo had argued that Malaysia was the appropriate jurisdiction for the Malaysian nationals while Ms Chai contended that proceedings should take place in England, given that they had made Berkhamsted, Hertfordshire their home, long before separating.

 After a 10-day jurisdiction and forum conveniens hearing in the English High Court in October 2014, Mr Justice Bodey found in favour of Ms Chai on all counts.
 His judgment had it that Ms Chai succeeded in establishing habitual residence here for twelve months prior to the issue of her petition in May 2014.

 With the jurisdiction finally established, the English divorce proceedings continued and Decree Absolute was pronounced in January 2017.
 The final hearing this week settling the finances has finally concluded years of complex and hard-fought litigation.